FOOD

 Fruit Flies (Drosophila)

-Flies, Crickets, Beetles, Back swimmers
+Other Insects: Flies, Crickets, Beetles, and Back Swimmers

 Mollusks